In the Courts

 On the Legislative Front

 - The Payroll Fraud Prevention Act of 2013 (S. 1687) was introduced by Senator Bob Casey (D-PA) on November 12, 2013, following a hearing of the Senate Subcommittee on Employment and Workplace Safety.
-As more fully discussed in our prior blog posts on November 13 and November 14, 2013, the bill, co-sponsored by Senators Tom Harkin (D-IA), Sherrod Brown (D-OH) and Al Franken (D-MN), seeks to outlaw what Senator Casey called the “intentional misclassification” of employees as independent contractors – a practice that he labeled as “payroll fraud.”
+As more fully discussed in my prior blog posts on November 13 and November 14, 2013, the bill, co-sponsored by Senators Tom Harkin (D-IA), Sherrod Brown (D-OH) and Al Franken (D-MN), seeks to outlaw what Senator Casey called the “intentional misclassification” of employees as independent contractors – a practice that he labeled as “payroll fraud.”
 The Payroll Fraud Prevention Act would, among other things, make the misclassification of employees as independent contractors a federal offense, expand the Fair Labor Standards Act to include a new category of workers (non-employees), and require every employer and enterprise to provide a classification notice for both employees and non-employees.

 Regulatory and Enforcement Initiatives

 - The Wage and Hour Division of the U.S. Department of Labor entered into a Partnership Agreement with Labor Bureau of the New York State Office of Attorney General and a similar Agreement with the New York State Department of Labor.
 New York is now the 15th state since September 2011 to sign an agreement with the Wage and Hour Division under the federal Misclassification Initiative.
-As noted in our blog post of November 18, 2013, the agreement between federal and New York State officials includes, but is not limited to, coordinating investigations and joint enforcement activities; exchanging and sharing investigative leads, complaints and referrals of possible violations; exchanging confidential unemployment compensation information; and mutually disseminating outreach materials to the regulated community.
+As noted in my blog post of November 18, 2013, the agreement between federal and New York State officials includes, but is not limited to, coordinating investigations and joint enforcement activities; exchanging and sharing investigative leads, complaints and referrals of possible violations; exchanging confidential unemployment compensation information; and mutually disseminating outreach materials to the regulated community.